avaneev/biteopt/README.md

 BiteOpt uses several methods to generate new solutions, each method taking various information from the population.
 These methods are used in a probabilistic manner without any predefined preference.

+BiteOptDeep implements evolutionary method which can be seen in society and
+nature: exchange of solutions between independent populations.
+Such exchange allows to find better solutions in teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.